lalithpraveen/financepeer/README.md

 As a demonstration of my skills, I built an app that utilizes components to fetch data from an internal server, displays that data,introduces **routing** concepts, **authenticates** and **authorizes** users, and adds responsiveness to the website.

+**Code sand box** You can view the results of the project here without having to install anything https://codesandbox.io/s/financepeer-yrgcc

 ### Refer to image below:

 <br/>